MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 6. Move it to **Selected columns**, and then select **Apply**.

 ### Q: Why is the location of my organization resource incorrect?
-A: If you have [changed your organizations location](../accounts/change-organization-location.md) after you set up billing, the region listed in the Azure portal is the original location and not the new location.
+A: If you've [changed your organizations location](../accounts/change-organization-location.md) after you set up billing, the region listed in the Azure portal is the original location and not the new location.
 To know where your organization is located [check the region listed in Azure DevOps](../accounts/change-organization-location.md).
 To change the location listed in the Azure portal to match the actual new location of your organization, first [remove billing](change-azure-subscription.md#remove-your-billing-subscription), and then s[set up billing](set-up-billing-for-your-organization-vs.md) again.

 ### Q: Why is the name of my organization resource incorrect?
 A: If you've [renamed your organization](../accounts/rename-organization.md) after setting up billing, then the name of the organization resource is the original name.
 To change the name of the organization resource to the new name, first [remove billing](change-azure-subscription.md#remove-your-billing-subscription), and then [set up billing](set-up-billing-for-your-organization-vs.md) again.